Kia Cerato: Kia Cerato R and Horki 300EV

 The Kia Cerato R is the extensive facelift of the Kia Cerato to extend sales within the Chinese market, while the second generation Kia Cerato was sold as the Kia Forte in China at the same time.
 The design was significantly updated to be in line with other newer Kia products.
-The Horki 300EV is an compact electric sedan with the design being essentially a rebadged version of the Kia Cerato R from the Chinese market, it was unveiled on the 2016 Auto Guangzhou.
+The Horki 300EV is a compact electric sedan with the design being essentially a rebadged version of the Kia Cerato R from the Chinese market, it was unveiled on the 2016 Auto Guangzhou.
 The platform is the same as the first generation Kia Cerato, which is still in production in China as the Cerato R.

+Safety

 Second generation (TD; 2008)

 The second generation Kia Cerato was launched in South Korea in late 2008 under the Kia Forte name – a name that was used in most international markets.
 The "Cerato" name has been retained in some markets, such as Australia, Middle East, South Africa and Brazil.
 In Singapore, the second generation model is badged "Kia Cerato Forte".